-Low blood sugar (diabetic hypoglycemia) affects people who have diabetes.
+Low blood sugar (hypoglycemia) can affect people who have diabetes.
 It occurs when there's too much insulin and not enough sugar (glucose) in your blood.
-Several factors can cause diabetic hypoglycemia, including taking too much insulin or diabetes medication or skipping a meal.
+Hypoglycemia is defined as blood sugar below 70 milligrams per deciliter (mg/dL) or 4 millimoles per liter (mmol/L).
+Several factors can cause hypoglycemia in people with diabetes, including taking too much insulin or other diabetes medications, skipping a meal, or exercising harder than usual.

 Left untreated, diabetic hypoglycemia can lead to seizures and loss of consciousness.
 This is considered a medical emergency.
 Tell family and friends what symptoms to look for and what to do in case you're not able to treat diabetic hypoglycemia yourself.

 Take your symptoms seriously.
 Diabetic hypoglycemia can increase the risk of serious — even deadly — accidents.
-Left untreated, hypoglycemia can lead to seizures and loss of consciousness.
+Identifying and correcting the factors contributing to hypoglycemia, such as medications you take or irregular meal times, can prevent serious complications.

-Tell family, friends and co-workers what symptoms to look for and what to do in case you're not able to treat hypoglycemia yourself.
+Informing people you trust, such as family, friends and co-workers, about hypoglycemia is important.
+Their knowledge of what symptoms to look for and what to do in case you're not able to treat hypoglycemia yourself can make a potentially difficult situation easier to manage.

 Not everyone has the same symptoms or the same symptoms each time, so it's important to monitor your blood sugar levels regularly and keep track of how you're feeling when you do have low blood sugar.
 Some people don't experience any early symptoms.
 This is called hypoglycemia unawareness.